 JDBC, in memory, sometimes faster than AWS Athena.

 Presto does not currently support INSERT OVERWRITE Statements.
 Please delete table before INSERT INTO.
 See the detail here.

-2. Presto announced support cost-based JOIN optimisations, meaning JOINs are automatically reordered based on table size. unless you are using the latest version, Please make sure that smaller tables are on the right hand size of JOIN, and they must fit in memory.
-Otherwise out of memory exceptions will cause the query to fail.
+- Presto announced support cost-based JOIN optimizations meaning, JOINs are automatically reordered based on table size.
+Unless you are using the latest version, Please make sure that smaller tables are on the right hand size of JOIN, and they must fit in memory, Otherwise out of memory exceptions will cause the query to fail.

 If you are looking for Hive like Dynamic partitions?
-Not supported in presto. 🙁
+It’s Not supported in presto 🙁

-5. Use presto, when you want to reduce costs on your AWS Athena service.
+- Use Presto when you want to reduce costs on your AWS Athena service.

-Presto has full support for Hive partitions including dynamic partitioning with Hive [1,2].
+Presto has full support for Hive partitions including dynamic partitioning.